Philosophy

 I’d like you to stick around

 Shearing time is a good time to evaluate your animal’s body condition.
 I am not trained in veterinary medicine, and so any observations I may report to you are from a shepherd’s point of view.
-Shearing allows me (and you) to access to most of the exterior areas of your animal and so it is an optimal time to do close observation and I will be glad to report to you anything that I see.
+Shearing allows me (and you) to access to most of the exterior areas of your animal and so it is an optimal time to do close observation; I will be glad to report to you anything that I see.
 I encourage you to stay close by during shearing so that you can also observe.
-Ordinarily I also do hoof trims at the same time.
+Ordinarily I also trim hooves/toenails at the same time.

 A productive partnership

 Shearing is an act of partnership, and I need your assistance to make it a positive experience for everyone.
-I keep my equipment clean and disinfected, and try very hard not to nick the animals during the shearing process.
-However, I bring a full first aid kit in the event that anyone (me, included) gets cut.
+If you need help learning how to handle your animals, I’m glad to help.
 I ask you to be ready for shearing, with animals penned in on empty stomachs in a clean environment.

 Let’s do herd health another day